@TEACH QUEST Global, we challenge All to:

 Traditional teaching and learning strategiesoften center on a learning process focused on discouraging, ignoring, and punishing the learner through repeated routines.
 Routines deaden the brain process.
 Instead, the brain hungers for novelty.
 The human brain is evolutionarily primed to seek out and respond to what is unexpected or novel—new information.
 That process turns the brain on!
 In response to novelty, cortical activity is increased in more and varied areas of the brain (Katz & Rubin, 1999).
 Thus, the brain requires stimulation or exercise to switch it on.
 Katz and Rubin describe, a brain exercising program calls for presenting the brain with non-routine or unexpected experiences using various combinations of one’s physical sense—vision, smell, touch, taste, and hearing.

-In our schools, the reverse may be true.
+In our communities, the reverse may be true.
 Rather than exercising the brain, students are flooded, routinely, with “…data but often starved for meaningful learning”.
-Flooding students with more data and information without delving into meaningful learning may be a result of the increased accountability placed on our teachers and students.
-In an effort to improve students’ performance on high-stakes tests, teachers may not take the time to extract meaningful learning from data.
-Instead, pouring more data into their students, teachers promote more use of the left-brain.
+Flooding learners with more data and information without delving into meaningful learning may be a result of the increased accountability placed on our teachers and students.
+In an effort to improve learner performance on high-stakes tests, individuals may not take the time to extract meaningful learning from data.
+Instead, pouring more data into learning, we promote more use of the left-brain.

-Responding to the new workplace which requires workers who can solve problems, Training via E-learning: An Alternative Certification Hybrid (TEACH) blueprints an online certification program framed on and supported through best practices research intertwined by the brain-based teaching and learning strategies.
-There is no body of brain-based research that justifies every strategy of so-called “good teaching.”
-In fact, most of what passes for good teaching is a collection of folk wisdom, basic psychology and common sense refined by trial and error (research-based best practices) (Jensen, 2001).
+Responding to the new workplace which requires workers who can solve problems and create new ideas.
+There is no body of brain-based research that justifies every strategy for problem-solving and creating new ideas.
 However, new findings can steer all of us in more productive directions.
-The physiological aspects about the brain’s wiring may make sense for utilizing such strategies in the classroom.
+The physiological aspects about the brain’s wiring may make sense for utilizing such strategies in the workforce.